dmtrxw/friendsflix/README.md

-# friendseps
+# friendsflix

-📺 Randomize Friends (TV Series) Episode
+📺 Generate a random Friends episode to watch or recommend an episode based on your mood.
+Includes Netflix link for easy viewing.